UnitTestBot/kosat/docs/reduceDB.md

 To get rid of this effect we reduce number of learnts in array once in a while.
-The strategy is to remove half of learnts when their number becomes equal to reduceNumber (6000 by default), after reducing reducedNumber increases by reduceIncrement (500 by default).
+The strategy is to remove half of learnts when their number becomes equal to reduceNumber (6000 by default), after this operation reducedNumber is increased by reduceIncrement (500 by default).

-But we need to choose which learned clauses to remove.
-There is some metrics to understand by clause good it or not.
-There are 2 main ones: LBD, VSIDS like metric.
+But we need to choose clauses to remove.
+There are some metrics to understand if clause is good or not.
+There are 2 main: LBD or VSIDS-like metric.

 ### LBD